amirbol/SnowMax/README.md

 To use this patches you need to do the following:

 1. Download and install cv.jit by Jean-Marc Pelletier.(The blob recognition is based on this library)
-2. Upload the correct Arduino file to the SnowBoard.(You will need to have the  Arduino library for Snowboard).
+2. Upload the correct Arduino file to the SnowBoard.(You will need to have the  Snowboard library for Arduino).
 3. Open to matching max patch to your sensor(1007/1610).

 If you have any suggestion or problems please send me email: